-Chances are if you liked the original FOMT, you will enjoy this.
-Otherwise, there isn’t actually much to do unlike in games post FOMT and the things they removed or simplified vs the original make it feel empty and dumbed down.
+Chances are if you liked the original FOMT, you will really enjoy this.
+Otherwise, there isn’t actually much to do unlike in games post FOMT and the things they removed or simplified vs the original make it feel empty.

 The removal of penalities and lowering certain requirements needlessly simplifies the already simple game and does away with challenges that added some edge to it.
 For instance, in the original game you could get gold logs to use for a fence…but the townspeople reacted badly to it.
 So why have something like that in game?
 I think it was part of the challenge and, after all, people can get jealous over things like that… Now, as Thomas here says, you no longer need to worry about it.
 You can breathe easy, but this also makes the game a little bland.